Acoustic Guitars Buying Guide: Find Your Perfect Match

 4. Acoustic Guitar Neck Shapes & Nut Width

 The neck shape and nut width of an acoustic guitar have a great effect on its playability.
-A comfortable neck profile enables easy playing.
+A comfortable guitar neck profile enables easy playing.
 The nut width determines the neck’s width whereas string spacing impacts fretting and chording.
 Check out the range of neck shapes and nut widths available to find the best fit for you.

 Acoustic Guitar Neck Shapes